tinshade/docker-test-saml-idp/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/tinshade/docker-test-saml-idp/blob/master/docs/CONTRIBUTING.md) for information on how to contribute to the project.
+See [CONTRIBUTING.md](https://github.com/kristophjunge/docker-test-saml-idp/blob/master/docs/CONTRIBUTING.md) for information on how to contribute to the project.

-See [CONTRIBUTORS.md](https://github.com/tinshade/docker-test-saml-idp/blob/master/docs/CONTRIBUTORS.md) for the list of contributors.
+See [CONTRIBUTORS.md](https://github.com/kristophjunge/docker-test-saml-idp/blob/master/docs/CONTRIBUTORS.md) for the list of contributors.

 ## License

-This project is licensed under the MIT license by Abhishek Iyengar.
+This project is licensed under the MIT license by Kristoph Junge.